 Rome and Naples - The Grandeur of Ancient Rome

 Present day Rome and Naples are covered with archeological sites and ruins that together form a picture of what urban life was like in the ancient world.
 We will outline the history of the Roman people from the arrival of Aeneas, through Romulus, through the rise of the Roman Republic.
-Once we see that estimable republic collapse in corruption and civil war, we turn to Imperial Rome as the center of Western Civilization from 27 BC through the fifth century (and, in fact, for a thousand years more as what we now call the Byzantine Empire, and even more, for we today are a continuation of Greco-Roman civilisation).
-This story is not completely told in Rome itself, for Naples is home to the two sites (Pompeii and Herculaneum) where life in the Roman empire is best preserved.
+Once we see that estimable republic collapse in corruption and civil war, we turn to Imperial Rome as the engine of Western Civilisation for over four more centuries (and, in fact, for a thousand years more as what we now call the Byzantine Empire, and even more, for we today are a continuation of Greco-Roman civilisation).
+This story is not completely told in Rome itself, for Naples is home to the two sites (Pompeii and Herculaneum) where urban life in the Roman empire is best preserved.
 Then there is the rest of infinite Naples to experience, her throbbing intense street life, her sense of wild architectural exuberance of shapes and colours, all deepened by shadow of the decay of a great matriarch, and that is only baroque and Bourbon Naples.
 The story we will tell begins with ancient Greece and prophetesses in caves and continues through “the Versailles of the South”.

 This tour is open to anyone interested in an intellectually challenging tour of Ancient Rome and Naples.

 Dates: TBA (please contact us)